 Mr. Norred is also the founder of Techbase International, Ltd, where he has served as President since 1982.
-He designed and led a team of programmers to develop the Techbase engineering database management package.
-He successfully commercialized the software and served and supported users world-wide.
+He designed and led a team of programmers to develop the Techbase[®] engineering database management package.
+He successfully commercialized the software and served and supported users worldwide.
 He enabled clients in the implementation of robust modeling and database management and the development of internal processes for a variety of projects and industries.

 Mr. Norred received his Bachelor of Science in Mining Engineering from the Colorado School of Mines in 1978, and was named Colorado School of Mines Young Alumnus of the Year in 1987.
-He is a Qualified Person (QP) as defined by Canadian National Instrument 43-101 and is qualified in Federal Court as an expert witness in open pit mine modeling.
+He is a Qualified Person (QP) as defined by Canadian National Instrument 43-101 and as defined by SEC Regulation S-K 1300, and is qualified in Federal Court as an expert witness in open pit mine modeling.
 As a QP, he has authored or contributed to National Instrument 43-101 and JORC compliant technical reports.